Covid-19: India records biggest single-day rise with 8,380 new cases, toll crosses 5,000

 The Centre has extended the nationwide lockdown until June 30 in the containment zones.

-India on Saturday recorded a record daily jump of 7,964 new coronavirus cases, taking the total to 1,73,763 infections.
-The toll stood at 4,971.
-With this, India is now the ninth most-affected country globally.
+India on Sunday recorded a record daily jump of 8,380 new coronavirus cases, taking the total to 1,82,143 infections.
+The toll stood at 5,164.
+The country is now the ninth most-affected in the world.

 The Centre extended the nationwide lockdown until June 30 in the containment zones, but permitted restaurants, malls and religious places to reopen elsewhere from June 8.
 A decision to reopen schools and educational institutes will be taken in July.
 “The current phase of reopening, unlock 1, will have an economic focus,” the home ministry said in a statement.